-During the period, Titan repurchased 45 million shares (representing 3.0% of the net asset value as at 31 December 2021).
+102p dividends paid since launch1 During the period, Titan repurchased 47 million shares for £32 million (representing 3.0% of the net asset value as at 31 December 2022).
 Further details can be found in Note 14 of the financial statements.
 The Board has continued to buy back shares from shareholders at no greater than a 5% discount to NAV per share.
 Whilst the Board will seek authority to continue to be able to buy back up to 14.99% of Titan's shares, the Directors intend that this authority will only be used for a maximum of 5% of the share capital annually.